The "sugar" coarse-grained DNA model: Model testing: A-DNA, B-DNA and transitions between them

+The best test of adequacy of the representation of the ribose flexibility is the existence of both the B- and A-DNA forms at the corresponding conditions.
 We found two equilibrium states (A-DNA and B-DNA) of the system by its energy minimization (from different initial states at corresponding boundary and initial conditions).
-After this, we compared CG MD trajectories with the ones obtained in all atom simulations.
+After this, we compared CG MD trajectories of both these forms with the ones obtained in all atom simulations.
+Both A to B and B to A phase transitions were observed under corresponding conditions.